 First, you will need to get back to Bangkok as there’s no direct route from Kanchanaburi to Khao Sok.
 So you can follow the previous instructions in reverse.

 Then, to get from Bangkok to Khao Sok you have a few options.
-The nearest transport hub is the city of Surat Thani, from where you can take a local bus, a tour like this, or arrange private transport to Khao Sok.
+The nearest transport hub is the city of Surat Thani, from where you can take a local bus, or arrange private transport to Khao Sok.

 The fastest option for getting from Bangkok to Surat Thani is to fly.
 Good value direct flights are available, with a number of flights operating each day.